Mary McCarthy (author): Personal life

 Born in Seattle, Washington to Roy Winfield McCarthy and his wife Martha Therese (née Preston), McCarthy and her three brothers were orphaned when both their parents died in the flu epidemic of 1918.
-She and her brothers, Kevin, Preston and Sheridan, were raised in very unhappy circumstances by her Catholic father's parents in Minneapolis, Minnesota, under the direct care of an uncle and aunt whom she remembered for harsh treatment and abuse.
+She and her brothers, Kevin, Preston and Sheridan, were raised in very unhappy circumstances by her father's Irish Catholic parents in Minneapolis, Minnesota, and under the direct care of an uncle and aunt, whom she remembered for harsh treatment and abuse.

 When the situation became intolerable, McCarthy was taken in by her maternal grandparents in Seattle.
 Her maternal grandmother, Augusta Morganstern, was Jewish, and her maternal grandfather, Harold Preston, a prominent attorney and co-founder of the law firm Preston Gates & Ellis, was Presbyterian.
 Her brothers were sent to boarding school.

 McCarthy credited her grandfather, who helped draft one of the nation's first Workmen's Compensation Acts, with helping form her liberal views.
-McCarthy explores the complex events of her early life in Minneapolis and her coming-of-age in Seattle in her memoir, Memories of a Catholic Girlhood.
+McCarthy explores the complex events of her early life in Minneapolis and her coming-of-age in Seattle in her memoirs, Memories of a Catholic Girlhood and How I Grew.
 Her younger brother, Kevin McCarthy, became an actor and starred in such movies as Death of a Salesman (1951) and Invasion of the Body Snatchers (1956).

 Under the guardianship of the Prestons, McCarthy studied at the Convent of the Sacred Heart - Forest Ridge in Seattle and Annie Wright Seminary in Tacoma.
 She attended Vassar College, in Poughkeepsie, New York, where she graduated in 1933 with an A.B. cum laude and was elected to Phi Beta Kappa.

 Marriage and family

 McCarthy married four times.
-In 1933 she married Harald Johnsrud, an actor and playwright.
+In 1933, she married Harald Johnsrud, an actor and playwright.
 She and critic Philip Rahv were lovers.
 Her best-known spouse was her second husband, writer and critic Edmund Wilson, whom she married in 1938 after leaving Rahv.
-Wilson and McCarthy had a son, Reuel Wilson.

-After they divorced, in 1946 she married Bowden Broadwater, who worked for the New Yorker.
+They had a son, Reuel Wilson.
+McCarthy and Wilson divorced in 1946.
+Later that year, she married Bowden Broadwater, who worked for The New Yorker.
 They also divorced.

 In 1961, McCarthy married career diplomat James R. West.

 Death

-McCarthy died of lung cancer on October 25, 1989, at NewYork–Presbyterian Hospital in New York City.
+McCarthy died of lung cancer on October 25, 1989, at NewYork-Presbyterian Hospital in New York City.